How to raise Emotional Intelligence in Children

 Let’s be honest — parenting doesn’t come with a manual (though wouldn’t that be great?).
 We’re all figuring it out as we go, trying our best to raise kind, confident, and happy little humans.
 While we focus a lot on school, grades, and achievements, there’s something just as important (if not more): Emotional Intelligence !!

-In a world full of distractions and pressure, teaching your child how to understand and manage emotions might be one of the best gifts you can give.
+In this digital world, where we are full of distractions and pressure, teaching our kids on how to understand and manage their emotions can be one of the best gifts we can give to them.

-A group of diverse children, aged 6-8, sitting in a circle, engaged in a collaborative activity, showcasing expressions of empathy, understanding, and active listening.
+In the above picture, you can see, a group of kids, aged 6-10, sitting in a circle and are engaged in a collaborative activity, showcasing expressions of empathy, understanding, and active listening.

 It’s not about being perfect — it’s about progress.
 Here are some green flags:

-- They notice when someone else is upset and offer a hug or a kind word
+• They are able to notice when someone else is upset and they offer a hug or a kind word or try to make them feel better

-Even toddlers can show signs of emotional awareness when we give them the space and language to do so.
+Even toddlers can also show signs of being emotionally aware when we give them the right space and guidance..

 How Do I Actually Teach This?